oongjoon/oongjoon.github.io/_posts/SoftwareEngineering/CICD/2022-03-02-Remote-Tracking-branch.md

 If you want to use the current branch as the tracking branch, you can use the command `git branch -u <remote><branch>` to set the current branch as the tracking branch.
 In this case, you can use the option `--set-upstream-to` instead of `-u`.

+To cancel tracking for a branch set as a tracking branch, use the `git branch <branch> --unset-upstream` command.

 To see information about the tracking branch, you can use the command `git branch -vv`.
 It shows a list of local tracking branches, showing if the local tracking branch is leading or lagging behind.